asthatripathi17/CodeChronicles/Day-43/Approach.md

 # Code Explanation

 The provided C++ code addresses the problem of compressing a vector of characters in [LeetCode Problem 443 - String Compression](https://leetcode.com/problems/string-compression/).
+The function encodes and returns the run-length encoded string for the given string. _**Run-length encoding** is a form of lossless data compression in which runs of data are stored as a single data value and count, rather than as the original run._

 Two different approaches are presented to achieve the desired compression, and potential optimizations are discussed -

 ## Approach 1: Vector Copy and Modification